open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 	      JUCE_DECLARE_NON_COPYABLE_WITH_LEAK_DETECTOR(RateViewerEditor);
    };

-Next, in :code:`RateViewerEditor.cpp`, delete the existing comment and add the following lines to the class constructor:
+Next, in :code:`RateViewerEditor.cpp`, delete the existing comment from the class constructor and add the following lines:

 .. code-block:: c++